gguex/tl_study/README.md

 ## Tutorial

 To present how the algorithm work, we present a small tutorial with a very simple network (the code for this tutorial can be found in `0.0_tutorial.R`).
-This network have two lines, with 3 stops each, and transfer edges connecting their middle stops.
+This network has two lines, with 3 stops each, and two transfer edges connecting their intermediary stops.

 <figure>
   <img src="utilities/readme_img/tuto_network.png" alt="tutorial example" style="width:20%">